Choosing the Right Categories For Your Book

 Just DO it!

 Find five to seven niche categories that will help you find buyers who are actually looking for your book.
 Contact the KDP help desk and ask.
 My suggestion is to break your ASK list into two sections.
 The first time you ask … just ask for 3 or 4 new categories.
-The send time you ask … ask the help desk to replace your first two “broad” categories with more targeted categories.
+Then the second time you ask … ask the help desk to replace your first two “broad” categories with more targeted categories.